listenToRipley/angular/README.md

 If you want to include additional Angular modules they will need to be imported and provided inside src/app/app.module.ts

 From front the back main.ts if the first code that runs. `AppModule` is what started off the process.
 This content will be cross referenced within the app.module.ts.
 We have to know this content exists at inception.

+### Components

+A component refers to modular code that will resolve themselves into a whole webpage related to a singular DOM.
+Example: A nav bar would be one component, while your footer would be another, a the main body a mix of several different components added together.

+The backbone of angular is components.

+You start with the "app" component which is the "root" of all components.
+Other children components will be nested inside of your root.